 You've noticed while cleaning out your cat's litter box that they've been having diarrhea lately, and you're a little concerned.
-Millions of cat parents witness this same issue with their cats every year.
+Millions of pet parents witness this same issue with their cats every year.
 Whether your cat's version is the soft and gooey variety, the streaky bloody style or the unfortunately watery kind, you can be sure you're not alone in your litter box observations.

 What is Cat Diarrhea?